 4.7.4 Specialized incident management portals fulfilling requirements as prescribed in Technical Regulation shall collect and display metrics to support data management within a particular domain or programme.

-4.7.5 GISCs shall coordinate the incident management process described in the Guidance on technical specifications of WIS 2.0 aimed to satisfy the required service level.
+4.7.5 GISCs shall coordinate the incident management process described in the Guide to the WIS Vol. II (WMO-No. 1061) aimed to satisfy the required service level.

-4.7.6 WIS Centres shall participate in the incident management process described in the Guidance on technical specifications of WIS 2.0.
+4.7.6 WIS Centres shall participate in the incident management process described in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.7.7 See also 3.5.4 (Performance management), 3.6.3 (Monitor performance of a WIS node), 3.7.3 (Performance management), and 3.7.7 (Functional requirement of a Global Monitor).